Minnesota Vikings vs. Detroit Lions NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Minnesota has combined with its opponents to put up more than 49 points only two times this year.
+- Minnesota and its opponents have scored at least 49 points -- this matchup's point total -- just two times this year.

-- Detroit has combined with its opponents to score more than 49 points in two games this season.

-- The two teams combine to score 43.8 points per game, 5.2 less than the over/under in this contest.
+- The two teams combine to average 43.8 points per game, 5.2 less than the total in this contest.

+- This contest's over/under is 3.8 points fewer than the 52.8 these two squads combine to give up per game in 2020.

-- The 52.8 points per game these two squads have allowed to opponents this season are 3.8 more than the 49 total in this contest.
+- The 49 over/under in this game is 2.1 points higher than the 46.9 average total in Lions games this season.

-- Vikings games this season feature an average total of 50.9 points, a number 1.9 points higher than Sunday's over/under.

 Vikings stats and trends

-- Minnesota's games this year have gone over the total in two out of four opportunities (50%).
+- Minnesota's games this year have hit the over on two of four set point totals (50%).

-- When Minnesota records more than 29.8 points, it is 2-0 against the spread and 1-1 overall.
+- Minnesota is 2-0 against the spread and 1-1 overall this season when the team scores more than 29.8 points.

-- When Minnesota totals more than 381.3 yards, the team is 2-1 against the spread and 1-2 overall.
+- When Minnesota picks up over 381.3 yards, the team is 2-1 against the spread and 1-2 overall.

-- The Vikings have two giveaways this season, while the Lions have four takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Lions.